January is National Cervical Cancer Awareness Month

 When should I have a screening?

 You should have your first pap screening test at age 21.
-If you’re results are normal, you can wait three years for your next screening if your doctor agrees.
+If your results are normal, you can wait three years for your next screening if your doctor agrees.

 - Continue getting a pap test only.
 If your results are normal, you can wait three years for your next test.